alou28/DSLC_PROJECT1/README.md

-# DSLC_PROJECT1

-## APPLICATION OF BIG DATA
+# DSLC_PROJECT1 - APPLICATION OF BIG DATA -

-This project is for the course "Application of Big Data" By:
+This project is for the course "Application of Big Data", made by:

 * Alain NGOMEDJ
 * Emeric BERTIN